 - The National Health Information Sharing & Analysis Center is making available to its members a new intelligence platform that aims to help ease cyberthreat information sharing.
-The introduction of the new NH-ISAC Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far...
+The introduction of the new NH-ISAC Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat.
 Platform comes as another healthcare industry organization, the Health Information Trust Alliance, is also gearing up to release a previously announced cyber-alert system for the sector in January.

-- Cybercriminals are using a new variant of the Neverquest Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. to target the customers of financial institutions worldwide.
+- Cybercriminals are using a new variant of the Neverquest Malware: Software that is intended to damage or disable computers and computer systems. to target the customers of financial institutions worldwide.
 The banking Trojan was first spotted in November 2013, and the threat is believed to be an evolution of the Snifula malware family.
 New variants of Neverquest were released this summer with most infections spotted in the United States and Japan.

 - A Chinese news outlet reports 1.5 million Wi-Fi passwords have been stolen from a Shanghai company that develops WiFi hotspot applications.
 According to the article, the hackers exploited WiFi sharing applications to remotely control by injecting malicious codes to these applications and turned users devices to bots.